heilaaks/snippy/docs/source/development.rst

 For the Snippy development, prefer a virtual environment with the latest Python release and Python 2.7.
-The continuous integration will run all the tests against all supported Python version but the most problems can be captured by testing with the latest Python 3 version and Python 2.7.
+The continuous integration will run all the tests against all supported Python versions.
+Most of the problems can be captured before committing by running the tests with the latest Python 3 release and with the Python 2.7.

 .. code:: bash

     # Work in a Python virtual environment.
     workon snippy-python3.7

-The Snippy continuous integration will run all tests with the default SQLite and PostgreSQL databases with the exception of tests with a real server or docker.
-It is recomended to run ``make test-server`` and ``make test-docker`` until these are included into the continuous integration tests.
+The Snippy continuous integration will run all tests with the default SQLite, PostgreSQL and in-memory databases with the exception of the tests with a real server or with a docker container.
+It is recomended to run ``make test-server`` and ``make test-docker`` manually until these tests are included also into the continuous integration tests.

 .. code:: bash

     # Run the default development tests.
-This does not include docker, server
+This does not include real server, real
-    # or tests with other databases than SQLite.
+    # docker container or tests with other than SQLite database.
     make test

     # Run all tests against PostgreSQL.